nimakarimipour/WALAWiki/WALA-Based-Tools.md

 #### Keshmesh
 [Keshmesh](http://keshmesh.cs.illinois.edu/) is a static analysis framework for detecting and fixing concurrency bug patterns in Java programs.

-#### SOTER
-[SOTER](http://osl.cs.uiuc.edu/software/soter/) is an extensible static analysis and transformation tool that facilitates message passing in actor programs.
-(Note that SOTER is available for education, research, and non-profit purposes only.)

 #### JFlow
 [JFlow](https://github.com/vazexqi/JFlow) provides interactive source-to-source transformations for flow-based paralellism.